 Depending on the nature of the spill and the materials in the spill you may need additional items.
 These may include tongs, forceps, broom, brush, dustpan, or other specific tools.

 Individuals conducting the cleaning must always wash their hands before and after cleaning.
 If other parts of their body come in contact with the blood, they must also be thoroughly cleansed.
-It’s important to always wear the appropriate PPE during this process.
+Its important to always wear the appropriate PPE during this process.

 The Occupational Safety and Health Administration (OSHA) focuses on preventing hazardous events.
 They also emphasize the importance of having a plan to respond to hazard events.
 While prevention is the goal, everyone must also know what to do when a spill occurs.